vfro/divert/README.md

 ## motivation

-Divert is minimalistic and stunningly simple.
-It doesn't support [promises](http://wiki.ecmascript.org/doku.php?id=strawman:promises) and [thunks](https://github.com/tj/node-thunkify) which makes it a zero-dependency module.
+Divert is minimalistic and stunningly simple, it is a zero-dependency module.
 Nevertheless divert is enough for vast majority of cases.
 Divert-based code is compact, exceptions-enabled and intuitive.
+Divert is also callback and Promise friendly.

-**Note:** Generators are supported by stable Node release starting from v0.12.x with `--harmony-generators` or `--harmony` flag in V8:
+**Note:** Generators are supported by Node.js starting from v0.12.x with `--harmony-generators` or `--harmony` flag in V8:

 ```
 $ node --harmony-generators script.js
 ```

-Starting from Node 4.0 generators are supported without additional flags.
+Starting from Node.js 4.0 generators are supported without additional flags.

 Generators are also supported by [io.js](https://iojs.org/) running without additional flags and [Babel](https://babeljs.io).